Now That's What I Call Music! discography: Now Yearbook series (2021–present)

 Another strand of the Now Yearbook series, in August 2022, is the somewhat experimental release of a limited edition, extended play, 7" vinyl single, containing 2 tracks each from the 1983 and 1984 Yearbooks.
-This is the first time the Now That's What I Call Music! brand has ever released music commercially on the 7" vinyl format.
+This is the first time the Now That's What I Call Music! brand has released music commercially on 7" vinyl.

 The Now Yearbook series continues both forwards, with Now Yearbook 1985 issued in November 2022, and backwards, with the release of Now Yearbook 1979 in September 2022 (an Extra followed in October).
-The latter contains a new retro-70s Now logo design and artwork which complements its 80s sister Yearbook series.
-The series is then moved forward again, with the release of Now Yearbook 1992 in July 2023 (an Extra followed in August).
-The 1990s Yearbook series contains a new retro-90s logo design and artwork which also complements its sister decade series.
+The latter contains a new retro-'70s Now logo design and artwork which complements its '80s sister Yearbook series.
+The series then moved forward again, with the release of Now Yearbook 1992 in July 2023 (an Extra followed in August).
+The 1990s Yearbook series contains a new retro-'90s logo design and artwork which also complements its sister decade series.

-The tie-in television programmes are a month by month video playlist of tracks, from one year previously featured on a Now Yearbook album, with Bruno Brookes, Simon Bates and Jenny Powell presenting.
+The tie-in television programmes are a month-by-month video playlist of tracks, from one year previously featured on a Now Yearbook album, with Bruno Brookes, Simon Bates and Jenny Powell presenting.

 The Yearbook series was introduced to the Vault series, an album series with songs that are lesser known in the UK, but are way better known in the US and other countries (e.g. "Weird Al" Yankovic's "Eat It" peaked at #36 in the UK, but was a bigger hit in America (#12), Canada (#5), New Zealand (#6) and in Australia (where it reached #1)).